Please be ready with your application reference number starting with 'P'. For example P1234567

 The section 10 good behaviour bond conditions may also include appearing at the court whenever you are summoned and making regular reports to your officer.

 These Good Behaviour Bonds can last up to 2 years.
-And it usually does not show up in a police check.
+And it usually does not show up in a Nationally Coordinated Criminal History Check.

 For some convictions, the court may grant a Good Behaviour Bond instead of the imprisonment term order.
 This type is known as the suspended sentencing bond.